Review of Comanche Trace Creeks Course Kerrville, Texas

-When we played in early June, even though Texas was still suffering from a severe drought, the fairways at Comanche Trace were in very good condition.
+When we played in late May the fairways at Comanche Trace were in very good condition.
 In fact, we felt guilty taking a divot!
 The fairways play both up and down the rolling Hill Country terrain and most have some contour, mounding, and slope you'll need to manage.
-Generally speaking, the fairways are ample and generous with some exceptions and the rough was playable - after that you're in the natural area and if you can find your ball you may have a shot to get back to the fairway.
+Generally speaking, the fairways are ample and generous with some exceptions and the rough was very playable - after that you're in the natural area and if you can find your ball you may have a shot to get back to the fairway.
 This nine plays through natural areas with a scattering of beautiful big homes dotting the hillside and the stunning clubhouse sitting on a bluff overlooking several holes.

 The bent grass greens at Comanche Trace were in near perfect condition when we played.
 The greens range in size and shape with most on the large side.
 They run fast, around 11 or so, and true but you'll need to be able to read the breaks and manage the tiers, slope, ridges, and undulation.
 Pin placement can also add some strokes to your score.

 The bunkers were perfect and range from small to steep and deep.
 The sand is thick and soft and at times I felt like I was hitting from the beach at Destin and I considered pulling out my lawn chair and popping a cold beer - but the ocean was missing.